 Nanette Kraus joined Te Deum Chamber Choir in 2013 and is enjoying her second season with Antiqua.
-She serves as the singer representative on the board of Te Deum, Inc. For the past nine years, she worked as staff accompanist and piano instructor at Baker University.
+She serves as singer representative on the Te Deum board.
+For the past nine years, she worked as staff accompanist, piano instructor and chapel music coordinator at Baker University.
 Nanette recently moved to Kansas City, Missouri, where she works a variety of projects as freelance collaborative pianist and singer, and assists with music at Congregation Beth Torah in Overland Park.
 She also sings with KC VITAs Chamber Choir.
 Nanette earned a Bachelor of Arts in music from Bethany College, and a Juris Doctor from the University of Kansas.
 When not making music, she enjoys landscape photography, poetry, and Jayhawk basketball.